Dingyuan-class ironclad: Armament

+Armour

 The belt armour of the class was 14 in thick, while the barbettes for the main armament were 12 in.
 A 3 in armoured deck ran the entire length of the ships, leaving the ends undefended.
 The conning tower had further plating some 8 in thick, while the 5.9 in guns were each in turrets whose armour was somewhere between 0.5 to 3 in thick.

 Ships

 Service history

 Completed in early 1883 and 1884, respectively, Dingyuan and Zhenyuan were to be sailed to China by a German crew, but delays—primarily from France following the outbreak of the Sino-French War in 1884—kept the ships in Germany.
 A German crew took Dingyuan out for a firing test at sea, causing glass to shatter around the ship, along with damage to a funnel.
 After the war ended in April 1885, the two ironclads were permitted to depart for China, along with Jiyuan.
 The three ships arrived in China in October and they were formally commissioned into the Beiyang Fleet.
 Dingyuan was the flagship of the new formation, and by the time of the First Sino-Japanese War, she was under the command of Commodore Liu Pu-chan, while Admiral Ding Ruchang was also stationed on board.
 Zhenyuan was under the command of Captain Lin T'ai-tseng.
 With the war breaking out in 1894, both ships of the Dingyuan class first saw combat at the Battle of the Yalu River on 17 September.

 The two ships formed the middle of the Chinese line of battle, with orders for them to act in support of each other.
 A shot from Dingyuan at a distance of 6000 yd from the Japanese was the first attack of the Chinese fleet, which destroyed its own flying bridge and injured the Admiral and his staff.
 Her signalling mast was also disabled, causing the Chinese fleet to operate purely in the preassigned pairs throughout the battle.
 During the course of the battle, the main part of the Japanese fleet concentrated fire on the two ironclads, but the two vessels remained afloat following the Japanese withdrawal as darkness approached.
 Each ship had been hit by hundreds of shells, but their main armour belts were unpenetrated.
 Zhenyuan was damaged on 7 November after hitting an unmarked reef, which took her out of active service until the following January.